-Find the wattage of your load.
+Find the wattage load of an device that requires electricity.
 Any device that draws energy is called a load.
 Examples of loads include a light bulb and a microwave.
 The wattage is often printed on the device itself, but if you can’t locate the number, you might need to check the owner’s manual.

 Find the voltage of your power source as you would when calculating from watts and volts.